FeralInteractive/romeremastered/documentation/feature_guides/MiscellaneousTips.md

 NOTE: `human can get up to [X] turns of peace` means after the human has been at peace for [X] turns the AI will force someone to attack you.
 This will appear in the Campaign AI log file as `ltgd: invade '%s' set for forced attack on human`

+### Religious Inheritance Logic

+Bribing another factions character doesn't effect anything.
+The character's religion is simply whatever the one with the highest conversion in their traits.
+If a character has 0 conversion in any religion they're automatically given, in order of preference:
+1) the faction leader's religion (not applicable to slaves)
+2) the religion of the settlement they're in
+3) the default religion of the faction
+4) the first religion in the list

+So what happens when a child is being born without any traits they'll then taking the religion of the faction leader using the logic above.

+You can use the Inherit_chance trait attribute to make children inherit their parent's religions

 ## Siege Turn Calculations

 Below is the calculation to work how how long a settlement can hold out.

-First, take the settlement type to get the base number of turns:
+First, take the settlement type to get the minimum number of turns:

   * Village - 2 Turns
   * Town - 3 Turns